 Regardless of where the cats will be held, the space must be dry and temperature-controlled (approximately 70°F).
 Most clinic and shelter environments meet this requirement, as do most homes.
 Garages and basements can be used, assuming the correct temperature can be maintained (which can be a challenge in hot or cold weather).
 Ensure that the space is quiet and free of fumes, that there are no open windows or doors (in the event that a cat escapes from a trap) and that no other animals have access to trapped cats.

 On-the-ground intelligence.
 Before finalizing plans for a trapping job, gather relevant information from people “on the ground.”
-Often, these are residents who called the CCP looking for help, or are known to enforcement officers.
+Often, these are residents who called the CCP looking for help, or are known to field services officers.
 They can also be located by knocking on doors and distributing door hangers in neighborhoods identified as having community cats.

 Call each trapping-site contact person and update any information (e.g., number of cats, presence of kittens, best time to trap) that may have changed since the appointment was first made.
 It’s best if caregivers have an accurate count of the cats in their colonies and are keeping a log of some kind (preferably with photos).
 This will help not only with the immediate trapping job, but also with tracking progress going forward.
 (See “Colony Management and Caregiver Resources” for more information on this topic.)

 While assessing each colony, keep in mind the various scenarios for which you must be prepared, including relocation — which is recommended only when the cats are in immediate danger (see below).